 IIL combines a successful academic model, based on official French and English curricula, with an innovative pedagogy that encourages personal development, cultural enrichment and international exposure for each student.

-- 23% of students achieved 38 points or more (equivalent to “Mention Très Bien”)
+- 45% of students achieved 40 points or more

-- 1 student achieved the new Advanced Bilingual IB Diploma and receive a special commendation from the Director General of the IBO
+- 2 students achieved the new Advanced Bilingual IB Diploma

 AS level French

 - 100% pass rate

 - 60% students passed with “Mention Très Bien” or “Mention Bien”

 French “Diplôme National du Brevet”

 - 67% students passed with “Mention Très bien” or “Mention Bien”

 At IIL, we strive to be at the forefront of innovative and appropriate digital learning technologies.
 Using the latest digital learning tools and software, we encourage both teachers and students to participate in the development and improvement of education as a whole.
 Learner-centric, creative and engaging collaborative activities are the key to our digital learning approach.
 Our students use the latest tools to absorb, produce and share new content, while inventing new forms of academic and creative expression.